chrisl8/ArloBot/README.md

 ## Propeller Serial Interface Test ##
 Before you start trying to get ROS running, but after you have loaded the C code onto the Propeller Activity board, use the PropellerSerialTest to test the hardware and interface.

-Place the robot up on blocks so it won't drive into anything if it goes nuts, and then run:
+Place the robot up on blocks, so it won't drive into anything if it goes nuts, and then run:
 `~/catkin_ws/src/ArloBot/scripts/PropellerSerialTest.sh`
 This provides an interface to send all controls, commands, and settings directly to the Propeller Activity Board without involving ROS.
 Use this to test everything and make sure your robot's hardware is functioning before you start playing with ROS.